andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$... = -4 \times (-1 + ...) $$

-We need to get a $0$ multiplicand again, andto get that, we need to offset the $-1$.
+We need to get a $0$ multiplicand again, and to get that, we need to offset the $-1$.
 For that we need '...' on the right hand side to equal $1$.

 $$... = -4 \times (-1 + 1) = $$